What is Smart Grid Performance Testing?

 - End-to-end registration — Registration of individual devices on a smart grid system is prone to errors when those devices conflict with network security requirements.
 Our research indicates that thorough end-to-end testing at all stages of the deployment process can reduce the risk of errors by up to 10%.

 - Interoperability — Smart grid interoperability testing takes into account the wide range of conditions encountered during real-world conditions.
 System failure can be caused by different date and time configurations, input errors and other common occurrences.
-To be truly effective, ZigBee testing must replicate all these potential issues.
+To be truly effective, wireless testing must replicate all these potential issues.

 - Loss of power/network recovery — The ability of a smart grid system to respond to power and network outages is critical to its functionality.
-Making sure device settings and network information is retained during service interruptions is an important part of ZigBee testing, one that must be fully evaluated across a range of potential situations.
+Making sure device settings and network information is retained during service interruptions is an important part of wireless testing, one that must be fully evaluated across a range of potential situations.

-- Functionality — Device functionality is often overlooked during the ZigBee smart grid performance testing process.
-While it’s important for the system as a whole to be deployed according to ZigBee specifications, failing to prioritize the basic usability of individual devices is a critical error.
+- Functionality — Device functionality is often overlooked during the smart grid performance testing process.
+While it’s important for the system as a whole to be deployed according to wireless specifications, failing to prioritize the basic usability of individual devices is a critical error.
 During the course of smart grid interoperability testing, we are often able to uncover errors that have been overlooked at other stages of the QA process.

 What is Smart Grid Performance Testing?

-Whether it’s meeting ZigBee requirements or those of any other certification protocol, NTS is the industry leader in smart grid performance testing.
+Whether it’s meeting wireless requirements or those of any other certification protocol, NTS is the industry leader in smart grid performance testing.
 With NTS industry experience in computer hardware and software technologies, wireless products, regulatory testing, as well as a host of EMC and climatic/environmental chambers, we are the perfect choice to assist with your “Smart Energy” projects.
 We’ve tested energy products, “smart” (computer) products, and “Smart Energy” products.
 We have the laboratory infrastructure and the technical staff to help bring your “Smart Energy” products to market quickly and efficiently.
 NTS assists private companies and public utilities with “Smart Energy” product development and deployment in many different ways:

 - Smart Meter Testing